bobd00/elasticluster/README-AZURE.rst

 	mkvirtualenv elasticluster
 	workon elasticluster
 	cdvirtualenv
+	# note that the following command will make the wrapper commands (workon, etc.) available in the future:
+	# echo "source /usr/local/bin/virtualenvwrapper.sh" >> $HOME/.bashrc

-3. Install the specific Python packages for this test scenario into the virtualenv:
+3. Install the specific Python packages for this test scenario:

 ::